Ignition Interlock Restriction Information (IID)

 If the ignition interlock device is removed prior to the ending date of the ignition interlock restriction period, the driver license will be re-suspended until an ignition interlock device is installed and an additional reinstatement fee is paid.

-Ignition interlock system providers and installers shall be certified by the Driver License Division and will be required to submit electronic notice of installation and removal of an ignition interlock device in a vehicle to the Driver License Division.
+Ignition interlock system providers and installers shall be certified by the Driver License Division and will be required to submit an electronic notice of installation and removal of an ignition interlock device in a vehicle to the Driver License Division.

 The following offense types will result in a driver being placed under an ignition interlock restricted driver status: